Lectures: Access Zoom Room

 Juan Cervino is very happy to be a TA for this course.
 Juan is halfway through the 2nd year of his doctoral studies at Penn.
 His main research interests are in the intersections between optimization, control, and machine learning.
 Juan’s work has taken to investigate cross learning problems in which several related but different tasks are cross fertilized during the learning process.
 You can reach him at email@example.com and you can learn more about his research by visiting his webpage or asking him.

 Zhiyang Wang is equally happy to be TA for this course.
 She is a 2nd year PhD student at Penn.
 Her research interests include wireless communication networks and machine learning.
 In the last year Zhiyang has been working on the use of graph neural networks to design algorithms for distributed allocation of resources in wireless communication networks.
 More recently, she has worked on beautiful analyses of the limits of graph neural networks when graphs are sampled from manifolds.
-Her email address is firstname.lastname@example.org.
-She doesn’t have a webpage but is happy to tell you about her research if you ask.
+Her email address is firstname.lastname@example.org and you can learn more about her research by visiting her webpage.

 Zhan Gao is, what else, very happy to be a TA for this course.
 Zhan is on the 3rd year of his doctoral studies at Penn.
 His main research interests are in the intersections between optimization, machine learning and wireless networks.
 Zhan has been working on distributed learning with graph neural networks and its applications in wireless networks.
 You can reach him at email@example.com if you have any questions about the course.